 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures

 Here is your shopping list:

-- To make the recipe gluten-free, substitute measure-for-measure gluten-free flour for the all-purpose flour.
+- To make gluten-free apple crisp, substitute measure-for-measure gluten-free flour for the all-purpose flour.
 King Arthur Measure For Measure Gluten Free Flour* works very well.
-Also make sure the variety of rolled oats is gluten-free.
+Also make sure the variety of rolled oats is certified to be gluten-free.

 Pre-heat the oven to 375ºF.

-Juice half a lemon to get 1 Tablespoon of juice.
+Juice half the lemon to get 2 Tablespoons of juice.

-An apple peeler* makes the first step, peeling the apples, so much easier.
+An apple peeler* makes peeling the apples so much faster and easier.

-The one I use isn’t very expensive and it works!
+This one isn’t very expensive and it works!